 - Then, the Group wizard opens.
 Select Rows and click on OK.

 - Similarly, group the rows of Tom’s account.
-At this moment, our dataset comes in grouped format.
-There are ( – ) signs which mean this dataset is expanded completely.
+At this moment, our dataset comes in a grouped format.
+There are ( – ) signs which means this dataset is expanded completely.

 - Click on button 1 to collapse this expansion and see your dataset in compressed format.

 It is simple to summarize particular data by filtering when data is grouped using Excel’s Pivot Table.
 Data grouping is really easy to do using Microsoft Excel.
 So, without further hesitation, let’s look at the steps involved in grouping data by pivot table.